Roundabout Restoration Donations

 (Note that some of the above mentioned stages will run concurrently)

-If you would like to make a donation to assist with the restoration of this functional piece of heritage please contact the school directly on 01 288 4594.
-We will also have a GoFundMe page set up very soon for people to donate online.
+If you would like to make a donation to assist with the restoration of this functional piece of heritage please contact the school directly on 01 288 4594 or 01 4509746.
+We also have a GoFundMe page set up for people to donate online, click the box below to donate.

 If you are interested in learning more please either speak to Bernard in Setanta or e-mail him at: email@example.com